hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 ## Blogging from PocketCHIP

 I built a website workflow ([DocPad](http://www.docpad.org) + [GitHub](http://www.github.com) + [Azure](http://azure.microsoft.com)) that allows me to author and post blog posts in plain old Markdown from just about anywhere.
-As I confirmed yesterday, that means I can even blog posts from my PocketCHIP!
+As I confirmed yesterday, that means I can even blog from my PocketCHIP!
 I essentially just grab [my website's repository on GitHub](https://github.com/hxlnt/nobadmemories.com) from my PocketCHIP Terminal, author a new blog post in Markdown, and push changes back to the repository.
 Because I have Azure set to watch and recompile when the GitHub repository changes, the DocPad deployment script will be rerun and the website will be automatically served up with updates.

 I'll write this up in a more detailed post soon, but in the meantime, [here's the first PocketCHIP-authored blog post I uploaded](http://nobadmemories.com/blog/2016/08/whaaa-blogging-from-my-pocketchip).